MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `colorTitle` | `String` | ** **Required.**                      |
 | `hex` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Color Table That You Want To Add It To ReadMe File.

 * AddCcolor(generator, colorReference)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `colorReference` | `ColorReference` | ** **Required.**                      |

+This Method Generate Text Format For Color Table That You Want To Add It To ReadMe File.

 * AddColors(generator, colors)